 Toates, F. (ed.)
 (2007) Pain, Oxford University Press, Oxford.

 As a student of The Open University, you should be aware of the content of the Module Regulations and the Student Regulations which are available on our Essential documents website.

 Please note that this course makes use of some complex visual material in the texts and includes interactive multimedia activities.
 You will need to spend some time in most study weeks using a personal computer to access course resources supplied on DVD-ROMs or via a website or other internet sites.
 Some assessment tasks are conducted collaboratively within your tutor group and require you to communicate with your tutor and other students via a computer-based forum.
-There is some electronic computer-marked assessment questions that are accessed, answered and submitted online via a website.
 If you use special hardware or software to assist you in using a personal computer or the internet and have any concerns about accessing these types of materials you are advised to talk to the Student Registration & Enquiry Service about support which can be given to meet your needs.
 Students with severe visual impairments may find they are more able to achieve the learning outcomes if they make use of a sighted assistant.

 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader and mathematical, scientific or diagrammatic materials may be particularly difficult to read in this way.
 Other alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including: